What is a District Leader (State Committee Member)?

 - Staff poll sites

-- Influence policies for the Democratic Party’s platform
+- Influence policies for local Democratic Party’s structure and function

 How does my choice of a District Leader actually affect me?
 Isn’t everyone a Democrat here?